-The purpose of this report is to set out possible solutions on how best to ensure skill supply meets the short and long term demands of the social services sector in Scotland as it increases its diversity and productivity.
-This agreement will be based on the skills demand and provision of supply work already conducted in stages 1 and 2 of the Sector Skills Agreement.
-The solutions proposed in this paper have been developed on the basis of discussions with sector employers and stakeholders.
+The purpose of this report is to set out the key findings and agreed solutions to the skills gaps identified in the sector as a result of the Sector Skills Agreement process.
+This agreement is therefore based on the skills demand and provision of supply work already conducted in stages 1 and 2 of the Sector Skills Agreement.
+The solutions proposed in this paper have been developed on the basis of discussions with sector employers and the SSDA's Scottish stakeholders group.

-1.2 Demand and Supply-side Issues
+2.2 Demand and Supply-side Issues

 Stages 1 and 2 of the SSA looked at the skills needs of the sector and the training and education resources available to it.
 It is clear that the sector has undergone considerable growth in its workforce in the last 10-15 years and that the expected levels of service demand in the future will drive further considerable growth in the years and decades ahead.
 Historically, the proportion of staff with qualifications relevant to their responsibilities has always been low within the sector.
 This combined with the growth in the sector's workforce and the rolling out of minimum qualifications via the registration system has contributed to increased uptake of training since the start of the millennium.
-These factors are expected to continue to drive the need for training and skills development in the sector for the forseeable future.
+These factors are expected to continue to drive the need for training and skills development in the sector for the foreseeable future.
 The level of need is expected to put significant pressures on the training provision currently available.